abhishekghoshh/database-helper/docs/mongodb/index.md

 ## Multikey index

 We can also create indexes on array values.
-Let’s say we are adding one document like this.
+Let's say we are adding one document like this.
 ```js
 > db.infos.insertOne({"name" : "Abhishek", "gender" : "male", "hobbies" : ["Sports", "Coding"]})
 {